 A partnership of over 90 agencies and nonprofits fosters collaborative action to conserve natural and cultural landscapes and safeguard a healthy environment and economy in the Chesapeake Bay Watershed.
 Partners work together across the watershed in 6 states and the District of Columbia to conserve and restore the health, heritage, natural assets, and economic value of this national treasure.
 The coalition has developed a shared conservation vision and priority system for the watershed.
 Read more here.

 Land Conservation Assistance Network, also known as LandCAN, and formerly the Resources First Foundation.
-LandCAN is changing its name as part of a deliberate strategy to emphasize the services, solutions and tools provided for landowners, as well as land and energy conservation professionals and businesses dedicated to sustainable land conservation and management practices.
+LandCAN is changing its name as part of a deliberate strategy to emphasize the services, solutions, and tools provided for landowners, and energy conservation professionals and businesses dedicated to sustainable land conservation and management practices.
 LandCAN believes the future of our private lands across the 50 states is principally in the hands of private landowners and their advisors.
-LandCAN's goals are to assure the future of land conservation by helping landowners steward their lands, lakes and rivers for conservation, endangered species support, sustainable agriculture and organic farming, and recreational tourism use.
+LandCAN's goals are to assure the future of land conservation by helping landowners steward their lands, lakes, and rivers for conservation, endangered species support, sustainable agriculture and organic farming, and recreational tourism use.
 Read more here.
-(As part of its rebranding the Conservation Tax Center is merging with LandCAN and all State Conservation Connections will become State LandCANs.
+(As part of its rebranding, the Conservation Tax Center is merging with LandCAN and all State Conservation Connections will become State LandCANs.)

 Land Trust Alliance (www.landtrustalliance.org) promotes voluntary land conservation nationwide and works with more than 1,100 nonprofit, local, and regional member land conservation organizations (including nearly 200 operating in the southern states) by providing them with information, skills development, and resources needed to conserve land and connect more people to the land.
 The Land Trust Alliance wants to make land conservation relevant to more people; increase the rate of land conservation; empower land trusts to be more resilient to challenges; and make land conservation programs as rigorous as possible.